NSB Logo Lynn Keane Lynn Keane

 Speaker Biography

-Lynn Keane is an author and former broadcast journalist.
+Lynn Keane is an author, athlete and passionate advocate for suicide prevention and mental wellness.
 Since the sudden passing of her son Daniel in 2009, she has dedicated her life to sharing her family’s story, examining depression and suicide prevention and how education, advocacy and compassion are critical to changing outcomes for future generations.